sakshi-agx17/sakshi-agx17/README.md

 - [ ] Master AWS and cloud-based ML deployment
 - [ ] Write technical blogs about my learning journey
 - [ ] Land a summer internship in ML/AI

 ---

-## 🎓 What I'm Learning

-**Right Now:**
-- How to design scalable ML systems
-- Best practices in MLOps and model deployment
-- Advanced visualization techniques for storytelling with data

-**Recently Clicked:**
-- The importance of feature engineering (it's an art and a science!)
-- How to communicate technical concepts to non-technical stakeholders
-- That coffee is essential for debugging sessions ☕

----